Harvard Mark I: Successors

 The Mark I was followed by the Harvard Mark II (1947 or 1948), Mark III/ADEC (September 1949), and Harvard Mark IV (1952) – all the work of Aiken.
 The Mark II was an improvement over the Mark I, although it still was based on electromechanical relays.
 The Mark III used mostly electronic components—vacuum tubes and crystal diodes—but also included mechanical components: rotating magnetic drums for storage, plus relays for transferring data between drums.
-The Mark IV was all-electronic, replacing the remaining mechanical components with magnetic core memory.
+The Mark IV was all-electronic, replacing the remaining mechanical components with magnetic-core memory.
 The Mark II and Mark III were delivered to the US Navy base at Dahlgren, Virginia.
 The Mark IV was built for the US Air Force, but it stayed at Harvard.

-The Mark I was disassembled in 1959, and portions of it went on display in the Science Center, as part of the Harvard Collection of Historical Scientific Instruments.
+The Mark I was disassembled in 1959.
+Portions of the computer went on display in the Science Center, as part of the Harvard Collection of Historical Scientific Instruments.
 It was relocated to the new Science and Engineering Complex in Allston in July 2021.
 Other sections of the original machine had much earlier been transferred to IBM and the Smithsonian Institution.